redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=CR, answer=[tests/Attributes/CorrectErrorTests1.html]

-Correct the HTML code so that it outputs the text `Welcome to HTML` applying the `style` attribute css property values.
+Correct the HTML code so that it outputs the text `Welcome to HTML` applying the `style` attribute.

 ```html
 <!DOCTYPE html>